YzarcShieh/Medical_Image_Risk_Assessment_Model/README.md

   Feature Maps:<br>
   Extracted feature maps for training, validation, and test data in CSV format.

+  ### Evaluation Results (XGBoost):
   Evaluation Results:
   - `evaluation_results.csv`: CSV file containing AUC, accuracy, sensitivity, specificity, and F1 score.
   - `confusion_matrix.png`: Plot of the confusion matrix.

+  ### Evaluation Results (TabPFN):
+  - `evaluation_results_tabpfn_test.csv`: CSV with AUC, accuracy, precision, recall, and F1 on the test set.

+  - `confusion_matrix_tabpfn_test.png`: Confusion matrix for TabPFN predictions on the test set.

+  - `tabpfn_model.pkl`: Serialized TabPFN model.

 ## File Summary
   - `train_densenet121.py`: Trains the DenseNet121 model on the provided training data and saves the best model based on validation AUC.
   - `extract_densenet121_featuremap.py`: Extracts feature maps from the DenseNet121 model for further processing with XGBoost.
   - `train_xgboost.py`: Trains an XGBoost model on the extracted DenseNet121 feature maps and validates it.
   - `evaluate_model.py`: Evaluates the trained XGBoost model using various performance metrics and plots the confusion matrix.
+  - `train_tabpfn.py`: Trains a TabPFN classifier on the same feature maps (low-memory options included).
   - `main.py`: Main function to orchestrate the training, feature extraction, and evaluation steps.
+(Runs DenseNet → XGBoost → TabPFN.)
   - `example_usage.py`: Example script demonstrating how to use the provided functions with a dataset.
   - `README.md`: This file provides project information and instructions.